-What you must pay when Services that are covered for you vou get these services Emergency care You pay a \$90 co-payment Emergency care refers to services that are: for each Medicare-covered Furnished by a provider qualified to furnish emergency emergency room visit. services, and The emergency co-payment Needed to evaluate or stabilize an emergency medical will be waived if admitted condition. or placed under observation A medical emergency is when you, or any other prudent stay within 24 hours. layperson with an average knowledge of health and medicine, If you receive emergency believe that you have medical symptoms that require immediate care at an out-of-network medical attention to prevent loss of life (and, if you are a hospital and need inpatient pregnant woman, loss of an unborn child), loss of a limb, or loss of function of a limb.
-The medical symptoms may be an illness, care after your emergency condition is stabilized, you injury, severe pain, or a medical condition that is quickly getting worse.
+What you must pay when Services that are covered for you vou get these services Emergency care You pay a \$100 co-payment Emergency care refers to services that are: for each Medicare-covered Furnished by a provider qualified to furnish emergency emergency room visit. services, and The emergency co-payment Needed to evaluate or stabilize an emergency medical will be waived if admitted condition. or placed under observation A medical emergency is when you, or any other prudent stay within 24 hours. layperson with an average knowledge of health and medicine, If you receive emergency believe that you have medical symptoms that require immediate medical attention to prevent loss of life (and, if you are a pregnant woman, loss of an unborn child), loss of a limb, or loss of function of a limb.
+The medical symptoms may be an illness, injury, severe pain, or a medical condition that is quickly getting